EasterWorks/Cergs-Stealthchanger/Hardware-And-Calibration.md

 Follow the typical Klipper Z offset calibration procedure on T0 EXCEPT for saving config after the calibration - simply note the offset as it is reported in the console: https://www.klipper3d.org/Probe_Calibrate.html#calibrating-probe-z-offset

+You do not need to calibrate the probe-to-nozzle offset for the other tools, you simply need to ensure all prints start with T0 loaded on the shuttle (manually if needed0.

-When T0 does its initial homing routine and bed mesh at the start of a print, its nozzle offset is applied to the gantry.
-Meaning if the T0 offset is, say, -1.23mm, that will be the offset applied for the gantry as it is in motion during the print.
+When the first tool loaded during a print does its initial homing routine and bed mesh at the start of a print, its nozzle offset is applied to the gantry.
+Meaning if the T0 is the first tool, and its offset is, say, -1.23mm, that will be the offset applied for the gantry as it is in motion during the print.

-If T1 has a substantially different nozzle offset, say -0.23mm, this will result in the nozzle being shoved 1mm too far into the bed when T1 is switched to and begins printing.
+If T1 has a substantially different nozzle offset, say -0.23mm, and you start a print with T1 loaded on the shuttle, this will cause the following problems:
+- Because all gcode offsets are calculated _against_ T0 and no other toolheads, your gcode offsets will be off.
+- Because T1 in this instance is not the tool you applied a probe-to-nozzle offset to, its offset will be incorrect and this will proliferate to all other toolheads during the print.
+This may damage the bed and/or nozzle and/or toolhead.
-This can lead to stacking tolerance problems when printing parts with embedded color changes (for example: a black circle on the side of a cube).
+- This WILL also lead to stacking tolerance problems when printing parts with embedded color changes (for example: a black circle on the side of a white cube).

-Because of this, you need to account for that difference in the gcode offset.
-In this specific example, your gcode Z offset would be 1.
+Because of this, you need to compare the nozzle offsets of all tools against T0 and account for those differences in the gcode offset.
+In the specific example above, your gcode Z offset on T1 would be 1.

-Note: Gcode offsets in positive values move the toolhead toward the "max" position of that axis to compensate.
-Negative offsets go toward the "min" position.
+Note: Gcode offsets in positive values move the toolhead toward the "max" position of that axis to compensate, while offsets go toward the "min" position.
+This is in contrast to the normal probe-to-nozzle Z offset, where lower numbers INCREASE the offset.

-In your toolhead config, set the real nozzle offset (the result you get in the console after finishing the PROBE_CALIBRATE procedure) as the z_offset value under [tool_probe tool#].
+In your toolhead config, set the real nozzle offset (the result you get in the console after finishing the PROBE_CALIBRATE procedure) as the z_offset value under [tool_probe tool0].
 Ideally, do a test print with that value on that tool to verify that your first layer is good.
-When you have determined the needed gcode offset per the above information, set that as the gcode_z_offset value under [tool tool#].
+When you have determined your needed gcode offsets for Z, set that as the gcode_z_offset value under [tool tool#].
+More info about calibrating your X/Y offsets in section "Nozzle Gcode Offsets - X/Y Offset".

 ### Note: When you do your nozzle offset calibration, before saving config and restarting firmware, check the bottom of printer.cfg to see if it's going to try to insert new nozzle offset parameters.
 DELETE THIS before saving config and restarting firmware.
 These params need to be updated per toolhead, NOT in printer.cfg!